SOCI - The C++ Database Access Library

 std::copy(rs.begin(), rs.end(), std::ostream_iterator<std::string>(std::cout, "\n"));

-SOCI offers also extensive integration with Boost datatypes (optional, tuple and fusion) and flexible support for user-defined datatypes.
+SOCI also offers integration with Boost data types (optional, tuple and fusion) and flexible support for user-defined types.

 Database Backends

-Starting from its 2.0.0 release, SOCI uses the plug-in architecture for backends - this allows to target various database servers.
+SOCI uses the plug-in architecture for backends, allowing it to target various database servers.

 The intent of the library is to cover as many database technologies as possible.
 For this, the project has to rely on volunteer contributions from other programmers, who have expertise with the existing database interfaces and would like to help writing dedicated backends.